Final dispute over undefined vs null in JS/TS

 There are rare cases where it is hard to assign value during variable definition

-statement.
+e.g. when value comes in try/catch statement.
 I don’t see a problem of

-in those situations.
-TypeScript
+using undefined in those situations.
+TypeScript doesn’t allow using

 variable, if there is a chance that it doesn’t have assigned value.
 Basically we

-are forced to explicitly extend variable type with undefined
+are forced to explicitly extend variable type with undefined type, hence there

 is no accidentally in it.
 In the end I don’t think it is an issue if we use

-and assigned value later as long as it is encapsulated in small block of
+let and assigned value later as long as it is encapsulated in small block of

 code, ideally a function.